mrdoogees/enterprise-webapp-development/README.md

 # Enterprise web app development

-- log files
+- log files :

+Roration log

 - type of connection

-backdoor
+backdoor :
+activated in dev/uat/int environment only user needs to type login and password to connect

-automatic
+automatic :
+activated in staging and production environment only

 - retrieve log files in prod server